 Complementary Color Scheme

 Nowadays complementary color scheme is gaining its foot.
 The bold and contrasting effect claims the authority of vibrance and reflects the tinge of diversity in our times.
 Unlike what it appears, a complementary color scheme is simplest to apply.
 It uses two colors that sit opposite on the color wheel.

 We always hold ourselves back when using contrasting colors.
 We follow the trajectories within the same spectrum while choosing colors.
-The trick to pleasing our visual sensation with contrasting colors is to use one color as a backdrop and the other as an accent with small patterns.
+The trick to pleasing our visual sensation with contrasting colors is to use one color as a backdrop and an accent with small patterns.

 Split-Complementary Color Scheme

-In a split complementary color scheme, a primary color is used with the two analogous colors to its complement.
+The primary color is used in a split complementary color scheme with two analogous colors to complement it.
 Compared with the complementary color scheme, it reduces tensions.
-If opting for the complementary color scheme is too risky, then a split-complementary one could be an eclectic approach.
-It preserves the boldness and meantime absorbs the calmness and maintains the balance.
+A split-complementary one could be an eclectic approach if opting for the complementary color scheme is too risky.
+It preserves the boldness and meantime, absorbs the calmness, and maintains the balance.
 It works best when your dominant color is lighter, and pick two bold colors in the accent pieces.